 Thame is one of the most frequently used filming locations for the popular ITV series, Midsomer Murders.

-Fans of the detective series can pick up a free Midsomer Murders leaflet from the Town Hall Information Centre or Thame Museum, or download it here, and discover all of the deadly locations around the town.
-Lovers of DCI Barnaby can also have their photograph taken outside of Causton Town Hall.
-Pop in to the Town Hall Information Centre to pick up the ‘Causton’ sign to feature in your photo.
-Here you can also purchase a wide variety of Midsomer Murder themed books and gifts.
+Fans of the detective series can pick up a free Midsomer leaflet from the Town Hall Information Centre or Thame Museum, or download it here, and discover all of the deadly locations around the town.
+Lovers of DCI Barnaby can also have their photograph taken outside Causton Town Hall.
+Pop into the Town Hall Information Centre to pick up the ‘Causton Town Hall’ sign to place over the Town Hall sign and feature it in your photo.
+Here you can also purchase a wide variety of Midsomer-themed books and gifts.

-Two thirds of the proceeds from Midsomer tours goes to charitable causes.
+Two thirds of the proceeds from Midsomer Tours goes to charitable causes.